 1 - View, compare & choose products from CanView

-Burleigh Heads Cannabis is partnered with the CanView ordering platform which offers the widest range of Medical Cannabis products in Australia.
-All registered Medical Practitioner can utilise CanView during consultations to discuss and choose the best product for Patients
+BHC developed the CanView ordering platform which offers the widest range of plant based medicines and Medical Cannabis therapies in Australia.
+All registered Medical Practitioners can utilise CanView during consultations to discuss and choose the best product for their patients

 There are currently 2 commonly used pathways that can be used to access Medical Cannabis products in Australia: